Countermarch looms

 You can also find a Ravelry group dedicated to Lilla looms that offers tips, tricks, and a supportive community of Lilla owners.

-Lilla features and aftermarket accessories
+Lilla loom features

 The making of a Lilla

-Lilla looms are built in the small workshop of AK:s Snickeri in Öxabäck, Sweden.
-Thomas, the lead carpenter, is a third-generation owner.
-The reknowned Swedish weaver, Ulla Cyrus, reached out to Thomas's father with her idea for the vertical countermarch (she invented it!).
-Together they designed and built the loom that now bears her name, the Ulla Cyrus loom.
-AK:s Snickeri later began building the Lilla looms to serve weavers needing a more space-efficient loom without sacrificing robustness and the vertical countermarch.
+Lilla looms are built in the small carpentry workshop of AK:s Snickeri in Öxabäck, Sweden.
+Brothers Thomas and Per-Olof Kristiansson are its third-generation owners.
+The reknowned Swedish weaver, Ulla Cyrus, reached out to Thomas and Per-Olof's grandfather, Arvid, with her idea for the vertical countermarch (she invented it!).
+Together they designed and he built the loom that now bears her name, the Ulla Cyrus loom.
+(By the way, the "A" in AK:s Snickeri stands for Arvid and the "K" for Kristiansson; "snickeri" means carpentry or woodworking in Swedish.)

 What a treat to visit Thomas and Solveig at the AK:s Snickeri workshop in Öxabäck, Sweden!
 The workshop is nestled in a fairytale forest at the end of a gravel road.
 Moomintroll sighting, anyone?

-Lilla loom in the workshop
+Lilla loom in the workshop showroom

 Here's a 60 cm cousin, residing comfortably in my bedroom.
 She's a sweetie!